nhatvu205/Predicting-Popularity-of-Vietnamese-Articles/README.md

 ## 🧪 Dataset Description

-We collected and processed ~5400 articles from VnExpress with the following attributes:
+We collected and processed ~5300 samples from VnExpress with the following attributes:

 - `title`: Article headline
 - `category`: News category